Middle School Curriculum

 Spanish 6

-In this sixth grade course students continue to develop proficiency through acquisition driven instruction.
-This is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response and reading of short stories and novels.
-Students are exposed to film, art, authentic texts and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
+In this sixth grade course, students continue to develop proficiency through acquisition-driven instruction.
+This proficiency is accomplished through interactions with compelling comprehensible input, including but not limited to storytelling, Total Physical Response, and reading of short stories and novels.
+Students are exposed to film, art, authentic texts, and other aspects of Hispanic culture in order to build their cultural competency and learn more about themselves and their communities.
 Vocabulary and grammar are acquired in context.
 Sixth graders will work mostly in the present tense with further exposure to the past and near future.

 Topics covered: